pzingg/css-transition-examples/slides/slides/process-sleep-task.md

 note:
 * Here's how to create a Task that will send a message some time in the future.
-* And here's an example from the page transition demo that starts the transition after 100 milliseconds, enough time for the initial state to be painted on the VDOM.
+* And here's an example from the page transition demo that starts the transition after 100 milliseconds, enough time for the initial state to be rendered on the VDOM.
 * (I don't recommend this technique, but it seems to work!)